-Prerequisite: BIO 132 or BIO 155 or BIO 253
+Prerequisite: BIO 132 or BIO 253

-DMS 152 Peripheral Arterial II (3 CR)
+DMS 152 PERIPHERAL ARTERIAL II (3 CR)

 This course, a continuation of DMS 151, facilitates student learning of diagnostic testing methods for the peripheral arterial systems of the upper and lower extremities.
 Testing methods covered will include segmental pressures, color Doppler imaging (CDI) and duplex sonography.
 Abdominal vascular testing techniques will be included.